LuckiPhoenix/idest-server/README.md

 ## API docs

 Swagger UI is served at `/api` when the server is running

+## Note

+For the assignment module to function, you also need to run [Idest-Assignment Service](https://github.com/LuckiPhoenix/Idest-Assignment).